squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 Internally, `STRINGTABLE` resources get compiled as the integer resource type `RT_STRING`, which is 6.
 The ID of the resource is based on the grouping, so strings with IDs 0-15 go into a `RT_STRING` resource with ID 1, 16-31 go into a resource with ID 2, etc.

 The above is all well and good, but what happens if you *manually* define a resource with the `RT_STRING` type of 6?
-The Windows RC compiler has no qualms with that at all, and compiles it similarly to a user-defined resource:
+The Windows RC compiler has no qualms with that at all, and compiles it similarly to a user-defined resource, so the resource's data will be 3 bytes long, containing `foo`:

 ```rc
 1 6 {